rudra321/rudra321/README.md

 I'm Rudra.
 Product Engineer at [Raaz](https://raazmd.com), where I build and run the entire tech stack for a healthcare platform with 55,000+ users.
 One engineer, everything from the React Native app to the telephony system.

-BITS Pilani, Goa — CSE '23.
+BITS Pilani, Goa, Bachelors in Computer Science, 2023.

 ---